Space48/SpaceBoard/README.md

 The Space board allows users to populate 3 columns, good, bad, and action.
 So at the end of each week/beginning of the week after the team can review what went well, what didn't go well, and how to improve.

+## Current State

+It is functional with some bugs.
+The data is opinionated towards Space48 teams which will be replaced with the functionality to add custom team names.

 ## Deployment
 _Not currently setup_